CiciHuang0000/PHP2550_marathon/README.md

 This report uses multiple exploratory analysis methods such as missing data detection, summary tables and plots along with a linear regression to investigate the relationship between weather conditions and marathon performances, and how it varies across age and gender.
 The results show that age is the most important factor in marathon performances.
 Runners' performances peak around 30 and gradually slows down after approximately 40 years old.
 Weather conditions humidity, solar radiation, Wind and WBGT show statistically significance, however the estimate coefficients are small, leading to very limited impact on the performances.
 Also, the exploratory data analysis (EDA) and regression results indicate no significant differences in the impact of weather on marathon performance between males and females.

+### Conclusions

 One limitation of our study is we did not analyze the same cohort of runners across all years and marathons, which makes it challenging to control for various confounding factors such as individual runner performance, training, and environmental adaptations.
 Additionally, our sample size was smaller for older age groups, potentially affecting the reliability of results for those ages.
 The measurement of air quality is another limitation; the '8-HR RUN AVG BEGIN HOUR' variable lacks clarity in terms of its duration.
 Furthermore, as our objective was primarily exploratory data analysis (EDA), marginal differences in performance may be difficult to distinguish using plots and summary tables alone.
 More thorough analyses, such as more sophisticated regression model or advanced machine learning models, may be necessary to obtain more precise and accurate results.

-# Project 2: Moderators of Behavioral Activation for Smoking Cessation in Individuals with Major Depressive Disorder
+## Project 2: Moderators of Behavioral Activation for Smoking Cessation in Individuals with Major Depressive Disorder

 ### Background